Amneal Pharmaceuticals: History

 Amneal Pharmaceuticals was founded in 2002 by brothers Chirag and Chintu Patel.
 The company manufactured its first prescription product in 2005 and received its first Abbreviated New Drug Application (ANDA) approval from the U.S. Food and Drug Administration (FDA) in 2006.

 In 2007, the company acquired five divested drugs from Mylan which Mylan was forced to sell as part of their acquisition of the generic's unit of Merck KGaA.
 At this time, the company was noted as being a private company based in Paterson, New Jersey.

 That same year, it acquired Akyma Pharmaceuticals, a Glasgow, Kentucky-based regional distributor, and began marketing products under the Amneal label.

-In 2008, the Amneal expanded internationally with the opening of a research and development center in Gujarat, India.
+In 2008, Amneal expanded internationally with the opening of a research and development center in Gujarat, India.
 Continued expansion in the United States occurred between 2010 and 2016 in New Jersey, New York and Kentucky.
 As of 2017, the company had grown much of its physical footprint and product base through a series of acquisitions, including the acquisition of assets from Pfizer, Actavis and Warner Chilcott.